shagunsodhani/DeepMind-Teaching-Machines-to-Read-and-Comprehend/README.md

 This will copy our vocabulary list `vocab.txt`, which contains a subset of all the words appearing in the dataset.

+Run:

+	mkdir model_params

+This will make a directory called `model_params` to save model parameters.

 To train a model (see list of models at the beginning of this file), run:

     ./train.py model_name